 - Norway-accompanies fried fish or aspic

 - Iceland-eaten with Icelandic hot dogs!
 If you haven’t tried one…you really should!

-Louisiana-style or Creole style rémoulades are widely used to accompany seafood, especially crab cakes or fried soft shell crab.
+Louisiana-style or Creole style rémoulades are great as an accompaniment to seafood, especially crab cakes or fried soft shell crab.

-The great thing about Creole style rémoulade is that it has that perfect balance of creamy, zesty, and spicy.
+The great thing about this Creole style sauce is that it has that perfect balance of creamy, zesty, and spicy.
 Common additions include paprika, grainy Creole mustard, cayenne pepper, and hot sauce.